 Each birding lodge tries to attract clients by advertising something that make them unique compared with their neighboring competitors.
 At Cabañas San Isidro it is the possibility of seeing a “new” owl species.
 At Bellavista Cloud Forest Lodge it is the Olinguito, a rare racoon relative.
 At others it might be convenient access to a Cock-of-the-Rock Lek.
 Yet others offer the chance of seeing Antpittas difficult to see elsewhere.

 What is good and “less-good” about the Ecuadorean nature lodges

 In our limited experience the birding lodges excel in providing viewing opportunities for hummingbirds and many other birds that come to feeders.
 Most have good trails, though the cloud forest trails tend to be muddy and some are quite steep.
 Fortunately, all lodges provided rubber boots for use on the trails – a big plus in having to not bring such boots!

-Most lodges had plaques describing the main birds to be seen and these were placed near the feeders.
-There were also field guides usually available, but the quality of the viewing platforms varied among the lodges; Cabanas San Isidro had the best viewing platform we visited but others were adequate for bird photography.
+Most lodges have plaques describing the main birds to be seen and these are placed near the feeders.
+There are also field guides usually available, but the quality of the viewing platforms varies among the lodges; Cabañas San Isidro has the best viewing deck we visited but others are adequate for bird photography.

 Despite the presence of trails, most lacked information to educate those walking them.
 Only one lodge had a trail with plaques – and these were coated with lichens and mosses due to the perpetually high humidity.